OpenAngelArena/oaa/docs/install.md

 ### Install Node Dependencies
 Run the command
 ```
-npm install -g gulp-cli dota2-addon-manager
+npm install -g dota2-addon-manager
 ```
-This will install both `gulp`, used for building npc files, and `d2am`, used to manage the addons directory.
+This will install both `d2am`, used to manage the addons directory.

 ### Prepare Addon Directory
 Next find your `dota 2 beta` folder.
 You must change the directory of the node.js command prompt to this folder, this can be done with the `cd` command.
 It should look something like this...